learn-co-students/dsc-2-final-project-online-ds-sp-000/README.md

 For this hypothesis, be sure to specify both the **_null hypothesis_** and the **_alternative hypothesis_** for your question.
 You should also specify if this is one-tail or a two-tail test.

-To complete this project, you will need to turn in the following 3 deliverables:
+To complete this project, you will need to turn in the following 4 deliverables:

 1. A **_Jupyter Notebook_** containing any code you've written for this project.
+This work will need to be pushed to your GitHub repository in order to submit your project.
 2. A **_Blog Post_** explaining your process, methodology, and findings.
-3. An **_"Executive Summary" PowerPoint Presentation_** that explains the hypothesis tests you ran, your findings, and their relevance to company stakeholders.
+3. An **_"Executive Summary" Keynote/PowerPoint/Google Slide presentationn_**  (delivered as a PDF export) that explains the hypothesis tests you ran, your findings, and their relevance to company stakeholders.
+Make sure to also add and commit this pdf of your non-technical presentation to your repository with a file name of presentation.pdf
+4. A **_Video Walkthrough_** of your “Executive Summary” presentation.
+Some common video recording tools used are Zoom, Quicktime, and Nimbus.
+After you record your presentation, publish it on a service like YouTube or Google Drive, you will need a link to the video to submit your project.

 ### Jupyter Notebook Must-Haves